siddharthshubhampal/Ayantika_Major_project/README.md

 FaceMatcher is an app that lets you manage membership of a club using member's faces - it uses AWS Rekognition to enroll and verify faces.

-The completion documentation of this tutorial is available at (TBD).
+The completion documentation of this tutorial is available at: https://hackernoon.com/how-to-build-a-member-app-using-facial-recognition-and-serverless-ed33c340f37d.

+There is also a video walk-through at: https://www.youtube.com/watch?v=nyNKOYqZ3b4.

 The backend portion of the code configures the Lambda functions that comprise the API for the frontend, and the triggers between the S3 bucket, Rekognition and DynamoDB.
 You will need to complete the steps in the tutorial to deploy successfully.